Cowhide Care Instructions:

 PET ACCIDENTS: For more serious problems, like pet accidents, blot them up with a towel and apply some baking soda, to the area to eliminate any odors.
 Just shake on the baking soda sparingly in the area, let sit, and vacuum up later.

 Also, for spills or pet accidents that were not caught right when they happened, don't panic.
-You can still try the wet washcloth, however anything dried on should just scrap off with a wire style brush, (the type you would use on your bbq grill works great), that is new, never used.
+You can still try the wet washcloth, however anything dried on should just scrap off with a suede brush.
 This includes food, mud, and almost anything that was wet and is now dried on.

 Brazilian cowhides should not curl, whoever this is a question we get asked all the time.
 If you have a cowhide that is curling on the edge or corners, you can mist the area and apply a heavy object, (one that will not absorb any moisture) and let sit for several hours.
 Also, on most surfaces except wood floors, carpet tape could be applied to the back where it is curling, to get it to stick down and stop curling.